 - The Best Cheap Outdoor Speakers With Strong Bass: The Dayton IO655 (or the smaller 525)

 - The Best Active/Powered Outdoor Speakers: The OSD Audio BTP650

 - Additional Resources and Links

 We’re scrutinized and reviewed just about every popular and viable product on the market, thumbing through user manuals to find out product specs that (actually) matter – more on that in a moment.

 You can see our full powered outdoor speaker product comparison table here, which also contains links to individual reviews.

 Honestly?
-Not much.
-While a 10 year old computer or cell phone will be utterly obsolete, the fundamental technology and design of speakers hasn’t really changed in decades.
+Not much actually.
+The uniquely good thing about the audio electronics market is that (good) products have distinct longevity – while a 10 year old computer or cell phone will be utterly obsolete, the fundamental technology and design of speakers hasn’t really changed in decades.
 There are plenty of companies who still sell 10+ year old speakers – many of which we strongly recommend – as their flagship products.
-That’s good for you in that if you invest in a good speaker set now, and you take adequate care of it, it will last for a plenty long time.

 Here’s a rundown of what’s generally important: